Resting Metabolic Rate - The Most Precise Way to Lose or Gain Weight

 First, have your Resting Metabolic Rate professionally measured with a device that measures oxygen consumption.
 The formula I gave you above is good, but your actual Resting Metabolic Rate can vary by as much as 35%.
-An oxygen consumption test will give the precise answer.
+An oxygen consumption test will provide the precise answer.

-(Full Disclosure: My company administers an oxygen consumption Resting Metabolic Rate test and we charge to perform it.
+(Full Disclosure: My company administers an oxygen consumption Resting Metabolic Rate test, and we charge to perform it.
 CLICK HERE for more information.)

 Second, use a Heart Rate Monitor when you are doing cardio exercise to accurately measure the calories you're burning.